Norman Mayell, drums

 SAN FRANCISCO

 The only space in the house was a large closet on the first floor next to a pay phone and, well, I only had a paper bag.
-I managed a set of drums and set them up on the stage downstairs and began playing again.
-Everynight after midnight a stripper from North Beach that lived in a room behind the stage would come home with someone from the Beat generation.
+John Mann was the landlord.
+I managed a set of drums and set them up on the stage downstairs in the theatre and began playing again.
+Everynight after midnight a stripper named Holiday from North Beach that lived in a room behind the stage with a view of the Chinese laundry would come home with someone from the Beat generation.
 She would begin dancing up the aisles onto the stage, around the drums, say goodnight and exit through the back.
-I vaguely remember auditioning with the Quicksilver quitar players and a young girl (Denise Kaufman) who later played with the Ace of Cups.
-She introduced me to the Ken Kesey crowd in La Honda.
-One day Peter Kraemer and Terry MacNeil who lived two blocks away near Polk Street came to my stage looking for a drumer and I soon left my small theater.

-When in college at University of Hawaii I met and lived with William Sievers.
+Earlier When in college at the University of Hawaii I met and lived with William Sievers.
 He played folk quitar in the Travis picking style and was now living in San Francisco a few blocks from the Firehouse Theatre on Sacramento Street.
 He bought a 12 string Framus electric guitar and I brought him to meet Peter and Terry.
 Sometime after that I called Martin Beard after reading his classified ad.
 He had the same Hofner bass as Paul McCartney and was in fact from England.
 No question, he was in the band.

-The period after our debut at the firehouse was frantic.
+The period after our debut at the firehouse was upwardly mobile.
 We played the Matrix, we played the ballrooms and we played any political benefit we were asked to.
 We used a VW bus and then an ambulance to take equipement around.
 It seemed that in less than 6 months time we were offered a record contract from Kama Sutra Records and asked to go to New York to travel with the Lovin Spoonful.
-Before we left out 3 story Vic in the Fillmore, I did a Tarot reading with Batman bubble gum cards.
-It told the story of how Batman and Robin would be kidnapped in a dark and forboding Gotham night by Mafia looking characters.
+Before we left out three story Vic in the Fillmore, I did a Tarot reading with Batman bubble gum cards.
+It told a story of how Batman and Robin would be kidnapped in a dangerous dark Gotham night by Mafia type characters.
 They would use us as a musical front for evil, like running numbers in Manhattan and selling our records out of the trunks of their Cadillacs in order to avoid proper accounting procedures.
 It all came true!

 NEW YORK

-We arrived in the Village on the corner of McDougal and Bleeker in front of the Night Owl Cafe, Allen Ginsburg and one of the Fugs, greeted us with hugs and kisses.
+We arrived in the Village on the corner of McDougal and Bleeker in front of the Night Owl Cafe.
+Allen Ginsburg and one of the Fugs, greeted us with hugs and kisses.
 I bet that didn't happen to many bands.
 We were the first hippie band out of the Bay Area.
 We opened at the Night Owl Cafe with Lothar and the Hand People.
 It was to get weirder as we toured the coast playing second bill to the Spoonful and promoting our hit record "Hello-Hello".

 more forthcomung..........